dmlc/xgboost/README.md

 * MPI compatible
   - Codes using rabit interface naturally compiles with existing MPI compiler
   - User can fall back to use MPI Allreduce if they like with no code modification

-Persistence of Program
-====
-Many complicated Machine learning algorithm involves things like temporal memory allocation, result caching.
-It is good to have a program that persist over iterations and keeps the resources instead of re-allocate and re-compute the caching every time.
-Rabit allows the process to persist over all iterations.